specsolutions/specsync-for-tfs-documentation/downloads.md

 # Downloads

-For .NET projects using SpecFlow, SpecSync for TFS can be installed from NuGet: [SpecSync.TFS](https://www.nuget.org/packages/SpecSync.TFS/).
+For .NET projects using SpecFlow, SpecSync for Azure DevOps can be installed from NuGet: [SpecSync.AzureDevOps](https://www.nuget.org/packages/SpecSync.AzureDevOps/).

 For non-SpecFlow projects \(e.g. Cucumber\), the SpecSync for TFS synchronization tool can be downloaded for Windows, OSX or Linux-based systems.
 Find the download links below.